Pontifical Filipino College: History

+Since its establishment, some of the priest-alumni of the Collegio became bishops of the Philippines.

+List of Rectors

 Building

 The Collegio is located at 490 Via Aurelia on a 23,893.44 m2 lot between the Collegio Pio-Brasiliano and the Villa Pacelli, in a suburb of Rome.
 The four-story building was designed by Edoardo Cherubini in a 1960s contemporary design.

 Design of the crypt chapel altar

 In celebration of the canonization of Pedro Calungsod, the second Filipino saint, on October 21, 2012, a commemorative retablo was made by Filipino sculptor Wilfredo Layug from Betis, Guagua, Pampanga for the chapel at the crypt of the Collegio.
 It depicts both Calungsod and the first Filipino saint, Lorenzo Ruiz.

 Ruiz was executed in Nagasaki, Japan in 1637, while Calungsod was killed together with Blessed Diego Luis de San Vitores in 1672 in Tumhon, Guam.
 In the mural of Calungsod, Layug carved the image of the Our Lady of Peace and Good Voyage, Patroness of the Pontificio Collegio Filippino.

 Both relleba (relief murals) of the retablo depict both saints being tortured by pagans to force them to renounce their faith.

 The angels are Filipina women garbed in baro and saya (native Filipino blouse and skirt), done in estofado, a detailed carving style that gives the image the look of real clothes.
 Bamboo is a constant motif in the retablo.